GardenGroupUO/LargeClusterGeoFigures/README.md

 ### What to do if VASP moves atoms across the periodic boundary such that the cluyster becomes split?

-First, try setting the `auto_centre` tag to true and run again.
+First, try setting the `auto_centre` tag to `True` and run again.
 Look at the exel spreadsheet that is make and see that:
 * It makes the distributions and bond distances between atoms in those clusters that have this problem make more sense, and
 * Dont mess up any other clusters bond distances and distributions that shouldn't have changed because they dont have this issue.